 Hanging them up gives them the opportunity to air out.
 Airing out gets rid of much of what causes them not to smell or look fresh.

 As I said above, you can “almost always” wear clothes more than once.
 Here are the rules or when to wash your clothes, even if you’ve only worn them once.

 - If you sweated significantly while wearing something, go ahead and wash it.

 - If you get something on it that can’t be lifted with a spot cleaning, wash it.
 Otherwise, hang it back up in the closet.
-(Tide To Go stain pens are awesome for quick stain removal/prevention, by the way, but a dab of laundry detergent on a damp cloth works great, too)
+(If you’ve got a small stain, a dab of laundry detergent on a damp cloth works great, too)

 When to wash clothes you’ve worn more than once

 The way to tell it’s time to launder something is when it stops passing the sniff test.
 After a while, clothes stop smelling like laundry detergent and dryer sheets, and many people think that means they’re not clean.

 But that’s not true, as people find out when they use unscented laundry products.
 Clothes don’t have to smell like flowers to be clean.